MDStebel/SubSolarPoint-Calculations/README.md

 Astronomical computations in Swift and Python.

 ## Subsolar-Point
 Computes the subsolar point at the current time.
-This is basically the current location where the Sun is at the zenith.
-The code is based on that used in ISS Real-Time Tracker 3D.
+The subsolar point is the current location on the surface of the Earth where the Sun is at the zenith.
+This incorporates my proprietary algorithm for accurately computing the latitude and longitude of the subsolar point in real-time.

+The code is based on that which I use in ISS Real-Time Tracker 3D.